 These laws establish that students with disabilities may not, on the basis of their disabilities, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any University program or activity.
 The University must make sure that its academic requirements do not discriminate or have the effect of discriminating against persons with disabilities.
 Academic requirements that are justifiably essential to a student's program of instruction are not considered discriminatory.
 Academic accommodations to which a student may be entitled include changes in the length of time allowed to complete degree requirements, substitution of specific courses required for the completion of degree requirements, and adaptation of the manner in which specific courses or examinations are conducted.

 University of California policies are presented in the University of California Guidelines Applying to Nondiscrimination on the Basis of Handicap, which appear as Section 140 of the University's Policies Applying to Campus Activities, Organizations, and Students.

-The disability specialists and the Director of the Disabled Students' Program are located at:
+The disability specialists and the rest of the Disabled Students' Program team are located at: